k2view-academy/K2View-Academy/articles/39_fabric_catalog/07_manual_overrides.md

 ### Edit Properties

 As part of the Discovery process, properties are created for each node.
-Some properties are created by the Crawler (e.g. PK or source data type) and some are created by the plugins (e.g. PII or Classification).
+Some properties are created by the Crawler (e.g., PK or source data type) and some are created by the plugins (e.g., PII or Classification).
 The Catalog allows updating only those properties which are pre-defined as editable in the ```properties-info.JSON``` configuration file.
 This definition can be updated on the project level.
-[Click for more information about the configuration file](11_advanced_settings.md#catalog-application-configuration).
+[Click here for more information about the configuration file](11_advanced_settings.md#catalog-application-configuration).

 <img src="images/edit_prop_1.png" style="zoom:75%;" />